Steve Trevor: The New 52

 In The New 52 continuity reboot, Steve Trevor is a long-time advocate for the Amazons, having lobbied the U.S. government for peace with the Amazons, arguing that they are benevolent.
 Steve then becomes Wonder Woman's U.N. liaison during her stay in Washington, D.C., and later becomes the head of A.R.G.U.S.
 (Advanced Research Group for Uniting Super-Humans) and the UN's liaison to the Justice League.
 Promoted to the rank of Colonel, his assistant is Etta Candy and he has made his feelings for Wonder Woman clear to her, although his feelings were not reciprocated.
-The hero Black Orchid is revealed to be A.R.G.U.S.
-Agent Alba Garcia, working covertly for Justice League Dark to monitor John Constantine.
+The hero Black Orchid is revealed to be A.R.G.U.S. agent Alba Garcia, working covertly for Justice League Dark to monitor John Constantine.

 Trevor is also a member of several team books, including Team 7, which launched in September 2012, and Justice League of America, launched in 2013.

 The pre-Crisis version of Trevor appears in Convergence, where he is transformed into a vampire by vampires from Earth-43.

 DC Rebirth

 In the DC Rebirth relaunch, Wonder Woman's origin is retold in the "Year One" storyline.
 Steve crashes on Themyscira and is the sole survivor.
 He is saved and nursed back to health by the Amazons, and a competition is held to determine the one to take Steve and the bodies of his fallen comrades back to America, one that Diana wins.
 In the United States, Trevor relates to the authorities his experiences with the Amazons and Diana, and the two become allies in subsequent conflicts with terrorists, the Greek god of war Ares, a global virus, an African cult, a paramilitary group called Poison, and the supervillain group Godwatch.

 In Wonder Woman (vol. 6), Trevor is killed by Sovereign.
+Trevor is later revealed to have survived and is held captive on Themyscira until Wonder Woman heads to rescue him.